 - Vacuum your carpet two to three times per week.

 - Apply a stain-resistant spray or treat your carpets with a protective solution.

-- Check if rugs lose their color when they become wet, before putting them on top of your carpet.
+- Check if rugs lose their color when they become wet before putting them on your carpet.